 The majority of cabbage is used in processing for coleslaw (45%), followed by fresh head cabbage (35%), sauerkraut (12%) and other fresh-cut products (5-10%).
 Fresh cabbage markets and sauerkraut markets are distinct, with the majority of sauerkraut grown under contract between grower and buyer.

 Cabbage is considered a cool-weather crop.
 Most production of cabbage occurs in the fall, winter and spring months in the southern states and extending into the summer in the northern states.
 Although cabbage is grown throughout the United States, 78 percent of the nation’s total cabbage (fresh market and processing) is produced in five states, California, Wisconsin, New York, Florida, and Texas.
 The national average yield in 2016 was estimated at 39,600 pounds per acre.

 Wholesale prices for fresh market cabbage have been variable.
-The 2016 season average U.S. price was $21.80 per cwt for fresh market cabbage and $228 per ton for cabbage produced for processing (USDA NASS, 2017).
+The 2020 season average U.S. price was $20.80 per cwt for fresh market cabbage (USDA NASS, 2020).